 Essential fire safety measures needing repair

 In circumstances where an annual fire safety statement cannot be submitted because repairs are required, the City may consider postponing weekly penalty infringement notices.
-If you want the City to consider your case, please fill out a request to be excused from the penalty, using the form below.
+If you want the City to consider your case, please fill out a request application.

 The owner of the premises must make the necessary arrangements for the fire safety measures to be inspected and statement provided before the expiry of the time allowed.
 The City is unlikely to stay penalty infringement notices in the event of a history of late submission.

-Authorised fire-safety officers will inspect buildings thought to be at risk.
+Authorised City building officers will inspect premises thought to be at risk.
 Fire safety inspections do not normally involve domestic single dwellings (class 1a type buildings).